 Beef and Pork Recipes

-These are mostly beef recipes with a few pork sausage recipes mixed in.
+These are mostly ground beef recipes with a few pork sausage recipes mixed in.

 This hearty beef chili is the perfect meal to enjoy during Sunday night football!
 It’s fairly easy to make but it does have a long cooking time, which is why it’s perfect for those lazy Sundays.
 This recipe yields a LOT of chili, so be prepared with freezer-safe containers to store the leftovers.

 These hearty stuffed peppers are easy to whip up and are surprisingly filling served on their own – one stuffed pepper contains over 430 calories!
 You can prep these in the morning and simply leave them in the slow cooker all day.
 Considering how hands-off this recipe is, it definitely makes for one of our favorite lazy Sunday dinner ideas!

 I wouldn’t recommend freezing these, or even refrigerating for more than a day or two.
 These are best eaten right away.